 by Texas Homesteader ~

-Did you ever wonder how you could eliminate single-use waste in your kitchen?
+Did you ever wonder how you could take steps to eliminate single-use waste in your kitchen?
 Thankfully it’s easy to find simple zero-waste kitchen swaps.

-Recently while entertaining family for supper, my sister saw me incorporating several zero-waste efforts.
+Recently while entertaining family members for supper, my sister saw me incorporating several zero-waste efforts as I prepared the meal.
 She exclaimed “Oh wow, I would have never thought to do that!”